sivy/django-copyblock/README.md

     COPYBLOCK_CACHE=False

+## Serving Copyblock Files

+Copyblock provides a simple app that will serve Markdown files in your COPYBLOCK_ROOT on the url endpoint of your choosing:

+In `settings.py`, set the template name (in your main application) to render markdown files through:

+    COPYBLOCK_TEMPLATE='template.html'

+This template should contain an `output` template variable, like so:

+    {{ output|safe }}

+In `urls.py`, add:

+    urlpatterns += patterns('',
+        url(r'^site/(?P<path>.+)',   include('copyblock.urls',  namespace="copyblock",  app_name='copyblock')),
+    )

+The path can be whatever you choose.

+Now, accessing http://mysite.example.com/site/name-of-markdown-file in your browser will load the content of the

 ## @TODO

 * Add support for other text formats, or even HTML (suggestions, request? <steve@wallrazer.com>)
 * A view that will render any file in `settings.COPYBLOCK_ROOT` through the site's base template (`base.html`) under a path determined by `urls.py`.
 IE, `/path/to/copy/dir/foo.markdown` would be viewable at `yoursite.com/somepath/foo`.
 Or, something like that.
+[DONE]